tahayasindemir/Feature_Engineering_Data_Preprocessing/README.md

 ﻿# Feature_Engineering_Data_Preprocessing
-The data set is the data set of the people who were in the Titanic shipwreck.
+The data set is the dataset of the people who were in the Titanic shipwreck.

 It consists of 768 observations and 12 variables.